Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 As fate would have it, Thiago Silva is now back in Russia, the country where his career and even his life almost ended.

-Now 33 years old.
-Silva has been superb on Brazil's road to the World Cup quarter-finals.
+Now 33 years old, Silva has been superb on Brazil's road to the World Cup quarter-finals.
 The man whose lungs caused doctors such concern has covered an impressive 32 kilometres in four matches, according to FIFA's stats.

 And he will not rest until he conquers a sixth world title for Brazil.
 Next up: Belgium.